Forhad96/Car-Rental-Reservation-System-server-a3/readme.md

 ### Running the Application

-1. Start the MongoDB server (if not already running):
+1. Install necessary packages (if not already install):
     ```sh
-    mongod
+    npm install
     ```

 2. Start the application:
     ```sh
     npm start
+    or
+    npm run dev
     ```

 3. The server will start on `http://localhost:3000`.